-The main purpose of me writing this article is to try to dispel some of the fears and misconceptions that seem to exist around shamanism.
-Many people report they feel uneasy about the dominance of materialism, despite some of the significant comforts we now seem to have access to.
-Perhaps it is time to reconnect our culture with its soul.
+The main intention of this article is to try to dispel some of the fears and misconceptions that seem to exist around shamanism.

-Origins of practices we now call ‘shamanism’ cannot be traced to source, but we know its methods have been around for thousands of years.
+Origins of practices we now call ‘shamanism’ cannot be traced to source, but its methods have been around for thousands of years.
 Cross-cultural principles emerged in parallel, meaning separate cultures developed ideas so similar they became near universal.
-Perhaps our ancestors retained shamanic principles and methods and perhaps they are still around today because of their effectiveness.
-But our modern culture is highly demanding in expecting scientifically generated support, so individual experiences by shamanic practitioners are likely to be rejected.
-Those who are not attuned to the work and those who are unable or unwilling to properly engage in it will probably challenge its efficacy.
+Perhaps our ancestors retained shamanic ways because of their effectiveness.
+Today, these ways can make significant positive differences in people´s lives.
+But our modern culture is highly demanding in expecting scientifically generated support, so individual experiences related to practices such as shamanism are likely to be rejected.
+Those who are not attuned to the work and those who are unable or unwilling to properly engage in it will probably reject its efficacy.

 Shamanism is inextricably connected with Nature and one principle is animism.
 Animism considers all that exists is alive or everything has a soul.
 Practicing such a soul-centred approach means one honours and cares for Nature in very personal ways.
 To understand a river has a soul means one is far less likely to pollute it and far more likely to love it for its own sake.
-This should also apply for all of Nature’s other gifts.
+This also applies to all Nature’s other gifts.

 “Our toddlers speak of plants and animals as if they were people, extending to them self and intention and compassion—until we teach them not to.” – Robin Wall Kimmerer, Braiding Sweetgrass

 Shamans understand there is more than one reality and the terms ordinary reality (OR) and non-ordinary reality (NOR) are commonly used by modern western shamanic practitioners.
 OR is the familiar reality where we live, work and play.
-NOR is a realm we are not generally used to but, although spirits dwell there, we do have access to it.
+NOR is a realm we are not so familiar with but, although spirits dwell there, we do have access to it.

 Shamans visit non-ordinary reality to contact spirit guides who they work with.
 This demonstrates the principle that we work in partnership with spirits.
-The practitioner will typically connect and work with wise, loving, compassionate spirit helpers.
-Often she will have formed alliances with a number of spirits and and will be persistently interested in developing strong working relationships with them.
+The practitioner will connect and work with wise, loving, compassionate spirit helpers.
+Often she will have alliances with a number of spirits and will be persistently interested in developing strong working relationships with the

 “The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and all science.
 He to whom this emotion is a stranger, who can no longer pause to wonder and stand rapt in awe, is as good as dead: his eyes are closed.”Albert Einstein

-Science considers sickness as having only physical causes and so suggests it must be treated by physical means.
-Shamanism, on the other hand, adopts the principle that all sickness has a spiritual basis.
-If only one or the other of these assertions were considered true, it would be difficult to see the whole.
+Science tends to consider sickness as having only physical causes and so suggests it must be treated only by physical means.
+Shamanism adopts the principle that sickness has a spiritual basis.
+If only one or the other of these assertions is considered true, it becomes difficult to see the whole.
 Shamanism may struggle with acute problems, while science may struggle with chronic problems.
-If a client approached me with a broken leg, I would not shake a rattle over it, but I would recommend they visit a hospital.
+If a client approached me with a broken leg, I would not shake a rattle over it, but would recommend they visit a hospital.
 If someone reported long term depression, however, shamanic methods can help.
 Many people suffering from conditions such as depression have reported great benefits after shamanic work.

 Perhaps science, or at least many scientists, would reject existence of the soul because of lack of data or evidence.
-The shaman, however, understands a person does have a soul and does not need to confirm this by taking measurements.
-A great deal within the Universe is not understood by science and remains unmeasured, this does not negate its validity.
-Not everything is meant to be measured and not everything is meant to be described by data or examined under controlled conditions.
+The shaman, however, understands a person does have a soul and need not confirm this by taking measurements.
+A great deal within the Universe is not understood and remains unmeasured, this does not negate its validity.
+Some things are not meant to be measured, described by data or examined under controlled conditions.
 Some things are just there to be experienced.

 An enquirer once told me of his journey to the Amazon and his experiences there with some shamans.
 “They were the real thing!”, he exclaimed.
 Instead of entering lengthy discussion , I politely suggested I did not know what he meant by “the real thing”.